Notice of Charges From Municipal ABC Board

 If you received a Notice of Charges from your Local Issuing Authority or ABC Board then your liquor license is at risk.
 Depending on the underlying charges and your license’s violation history, you could be facing anywhere from a 15-day suspension, all the way up to outright revocation.
 Regardless of the situation, it is imperative that you seek out and retain competent counsel on your behalf.
 Liquor Laws and Alcoholic Beverage Control Regulations in New Jersey can be archaic and outdated.
 For some licensees, it is nearly impossible to comply with these arcane regulations in today’s modern business world.
 Finding the right attorney who understands both the civil procedure of a Municipal Hearing and the complexities of ABC Laws can be difficult.

-Here at Proetta & Oliver, our firm specializes in New Jersey Alcoholic Beverage Laws.
+Here at Proetta, Oliver & Fay, our firm specializes in New Jersey Alcoholic Beverage Laws.
 Former New Jersey ABC Deputy Attorney General, William C. Fay, IV, spent his career prosecuting and regulating the very industry in which he now offers private representation.
 Allow our firm to review your case and plan out the most logical and effective strategy to fight back against your charges.
 Call (732) 858-5857 today to speak with an attorney about your ABC issue.
-The initial consultation is always provided free of a charge.

 Hoboken ABC Board